mnpatil17/llm-flight-booking/README.md

 OpenAI API.
 This is useful when you're debugging the software-layer (i.e. the interactions with the flights).

 To run the end-to-end workflow, set `FLIGHT_TESTING_MODE` to `False`, and run the main section of `main.py` file.
-Change the prompt you'd like to run with in the `query_llm` function in that file.